gregoryrad/frontend-nanodegree-mobile-portfolio/README.md

 #### Getting started

-**The steps necessary to download, configure and implement Gulp (the task runner) on the reviewer's desktop are outlined below:**
+**The steps necessary to download, configure and implement Gulp (the task runner) and required components on the reviewer's desktop are outlined below:**

 1. If you have Node.js installed on your machine you can install Gulp globally on your workstation using the following command: